Leyton

 How to Pronounce Leyton

 Our model found one way to pronounce the name Leyton.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 100.0% confident that Leyton is pronounced as LAY-tuhn.
+Our model is 100.0% confident that Leyton is pronounced as LAY-tuhn, which has 2 syllables.

 2